dongjaek/MultiCloud/README.md

 Another idea is to have features such as:
 - redundant file removal
 - file compression for storage based files which are "unzipped" for viewing with different compression levels for different file priorities.
+- recursively detect the sizes of the directories and the files.